2i2c-org/infrastructure/docs/howto/upgrade-cluster/sub-chart-version.md

 ## Bumping the version of a helm sub-chart for a specific hub

-### 1. Create a custom `Chart.yaml` file, e.g. `staging-chart.yaml`
+### 1. Create a custom `Chart.yaml` file
+Example `staging-chart.yaml`

 a. **Override a basehub**
   - copy the contents of the original `charts/basehub/Chart.yaml` file into `staging-chart.yaml`
   - update the version of the sub-chart you want to bump.

 b. **Override a legacy daskhub**
   - copy the contents of the original `charts/basehub/Chart.yaml` file into `staging-chart.yaml`
   - override the description and name fields with:
     ```yaml
     description: Deployment Chart for a dask-enabled JupyterHub
     name: daskhub
     ```
   - update the version of the sub-chart you want to bump.

 ### 2. Configure the hub to use the custom `Chart.yaml` file